 Analysis Overview

-As described in PP-10, “Prior to each FCA, the ISO shall determine the capacity requirement of each import-constrained Load Zone or import-constrained subdivision of a Load Zone, by performing a Transmission Security Analysis.
-The Transmission Security Analysis will be performed in accordance with Section III.12.2.1.2 of Market Rule 1 and the assumptions described in Section 7.1 and Appendix A of this procedure.”
-The analysis for Capacity Zone Formation is triggered by the aforementioned TSA analysis and hence the same assumptions will be utilized for the capacity zone formation.
+As described in PP 10, “Prior to each FCA, the ISO shall determine the capacity requirement of each import-constrained Load Zone or import-constrained subdivision of a Load Zone, by performing a Transmission Security Analysis (TSA).
+The TSA will be performed in accordance with Section III.12.2.1.2 of Market Rule 1 and the assumptions described in Section 7.1 and Appendix A of this procedure.”
+The analysis for capacity zone formation is triggered by the aforementioned TSA analysis and hence the same assumptions will be utilized for the capacity zone formation.

 Typical Load Level(s)

-90/10 Peak Load
+90/10 Summer Peak Load

 DR Represented in Analysis

-These analyses are performed on a short-range basis and thus include the impact of Passive DR, RTDR, (DRCR after May 2017) and RTEG as these resources are intended to be available and utilized under these conditions.
+These analyses are performed on a short-range basis and thus include the impact of passive DCR and ADCR as these resources are intended to be available and utilized under these conditions.

-These analyses will exclude forecasted EE since the analysis pertains to an upcoming Forward Capacity Auction commitment period.
+These analyses will exclude forecasted EE since the analysis pertains to an upcoming Forward Capacity Auction commitment period and will utilize the Summer Qualified Capacity for the Demand Capacity Resources.

-These analyses utilize the Qualified Capacity for the Demand Resources.
+Passive DCR and ADCR=Summer QC of existing DCR entering the Auction

-Installed Capacity Requirement, Local Resource Adequacy Requirement, Local Sourcing Requirement, Maximum Capacity Limit and Demand Curve Parameters Calculations
+Installed Capacity Requirement, Local Resource Adequacy Requirement (LRA), Local Sourcing Requirement (LSR), Maximum Capacity Limit (MCL), and Demand Curve Calculations

 Analysis Overview

-The ICR is the amount of resources needed to meet the NPCC planning reliability requirements defined for the New England Control Area such that the probability of disconnecting non-interruptible customers (a loss of load expectation or “LOLE”) no more than once every ten years (an LOLE of 0.1 days per year).
-The methodology for calculating the ICR is set forth in Section III.12.1 of the Tariff.
-The ICR is calculated in advance of every FCA and Annual Reconfiguration Auction (“ARA”).
+The ICR is the amount of resources needed to meet the NPCC Full Member Resource Adequacy Criterion defined for the New England Control Area such that the probability of disconnecting non-interruptible customers (a loss of load expectation [LOLE]) no more than once every ten years (an LOLE of 0.1 days per year).
+The methodology for calculating the ICR is set forth in Section III.12.1 of Market Rule 1.
+The ICR is calculated in advance of every FCA and Annual Reconfiguration Auction (ARA).

-In addition, Tariff Section III.12.1 states that the ISO shall determine, by applying the same modeling assumptions and methodology used in determining the Installed Capacity Requirement, the capacity requirement value for each LOLE probability specified in Section III.13.2.2 for the System-Wide Capacity Demand Curve.
+As described in Section III.12.2 of Market Rule 1, the ISO is required to calculate the capacity requirements for each modeled Capacity Zone associated with an upcoming FCA and ARAs.
+The LSR shall represent the minimum amount of capacity that must be procured within an import-constrained Capacity Zone and the MCL shall represent the maximum amount of capacity that can be procured in an export-constrained Capacity Zone to meet the ICR.

-As described in Tariff Section III.12.2, the ISO is required to calculate the capacity requirements for each modeled Capacity Zone associated with an upcoming FCA and ARAs.
-The Local Sourcing Requirement (“LSR”) shall represent the minimum amount of capacity that must be procured within an import-constrained Load Zone and the Maximum Capacity Limit (“MCL”) shall represent the maximum amount of capacity that can be procured in an export-constrained Load Zone to meet the ICR.
+In addition, Section III.12.1 of Market Rule 1 states that the ISO shall determine, by applying the same modeling assumptions and methodology used in determining the ICR, the capacity requirement values for the applicable Systemwide and Capacity Zone Capacity Demand Curves.

 Typical Load Level(s)

 All Load Levels